Ask for help

 No prior conditions are necessary.

-• A meeting is scheduled upon request.
-During this meeting, the OKaJu listens and, if necessary, identifies practices or actions that violate the rights of the child or adolescent.
+Contact Us- A meeting is scheduled upon request.
+During this interview, the OKAJU listens and, if necessary, identifies practices or actions that do not respect the rights of the child or young person.

-• Following the meeting, the OKaJu provides advice for better implementing children’s rights.
+- Following this interview, OKAJU provides advice on how to put children’s rights into practice more effectively.
 It assesses whether the best interest of the child has been respected in a given situation.

-• With the agreement of the initiating party, a file can be opened after the meeting.
-The OKaJu intervenes by, for example, inviting the other involved individual or legal entity to express their viewpoint.
+- With the agreement of the initiating party, a file can be opened after the meeting.
+OKAJU is for example, inviting the other involved individual or legal entity to express their viewpoint.

-• If, after a thorough and impartial review, no agreement is reached, the OKaJu can make recommendations to solve the issue within a set timeframe.
+- If, after an adversarial process and a thorough and impartial examination, an agreement is not reached, OKAJU may make recommendations to resolve the problem within a timeframe that it sets.

 IMPORTANT!

-The OKaJu is neither a judge nor a court.
+OKAJU is neither a judge nor a tribunal.
 It does not make decisions but offers recommendations based on the Convention on the Rights of the Child (CRC).